Episode 53 – What Nutrition Claims Really Mean And How To Spot Them

 Claim your nutrition!

 So now when someone asks, “What does the ‘light’ mean on this food product?” or even “how ‘reduced’ is reduced fat?” you’ll be able to help out your friend.
-Today you’ve explored some of the key nutrition claims and what they really mean.
+Today you’ve explored what nutrition claims really mean.
 Don’t be fooled again, stay on top of your Friday night wardrobe malfunction and claim back your nutrition by understanding these nutrition claims.

 - Chek, P. (2009) How to Eat, Move and Be Healthy!